learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-04.md

   );
 ```

-This will make sure that only the required fields of the `pokemon` object get passed to `Title`component.
+This will make sure that only the required fields of the `pokemon` object get passed to `Title` component.
 If we need additional fields later, for example in `PokemonCard`, we just have to add them in the fragment defined
 in `PokemonCard`.

-Check if you got everthing right by openning the XDE and navigating to the detailed view of a pokemon.
+Check if you got everthing right by opening the XDE and navigating to the detailed view of a pokemon.

 ## Recap